 On this page:

-If you register to use HMRC Online Services and send your return online, you can see what you owe straight away.
+If you register to use HMRC Online Services, you can see what you owe straight away.
 You'll also be able to check your earlier statements and view a detailed breakdown of your tax history.

 If you're self-employed and use HMRC Online Services, you can see all your business taxes in one place, using the Business Tax Dashboard.

 You need to have registered as an organisation when you signed up for HMRC Online Services to do this.
 If you registered as an individual, you can re-register as an organisation if you want to use the Business Tax Dashboard.

 Your statement won't always match the amount you worked out on your Self Assessment return.
 You'll sometimes owe 'balancing payments' for the previous year or have made 'payments on account' for the current year - these are shown on your Self Assessment Statement.
 See the sections below for more on balancing payments and payments on account.

 On your Self Assessment Statement you'll find:

 You'll also find phone numbers for any queries.

 Your statement shows the balance from your last statement (what you owed then) and details of any changes since your last statement was issued.
 These may include:

 If you're due to make a payment, you'll find a pay slip at the bottom of the statement.